Slam Dunk (manga)

-Slam Dunk (stylized in all caps) is a Japanese sports manga series written and illustrated by Takehiko Inoue.
+Slam Dunk (stylized in all caps) is a Japanese manga series written and illustrated by Takehiko Inoue.
 It was serialized in Shueisha's shōnen manga magazine Weekly Shōnen Jump from October 1990 to June 1996, with the chapters collected into 31 tankōbon volumes.
 The story follows Hanamichi Sakuragi, a brash and impulsive high school student who joins a basketball team at Shohoku High School, located in the Shōnan area of Japan.

 The manga was adapted into an anime television series by Toei Animation which aired from October 1993 to March 1996.
 The series has been broadcast worldwide, gaining popularity especially in Japan, Europe, and several other Asian countries.
 In December 2022, an anime feature film titled The First Slam Dunk was released in Japan.

 Slam Dunk has 185 million copies in circulation, making it one of the best-selling manga series in history.
 In 1994, it received the 40th Shogakukan Manga Award for the shōnen category.
 In Japan, Slam Dunk has been regarded as one of the greatest sports manga series of all time and has been cited as a contributor in popularizing basketball among Japanese youth during the 1990s.
 In 2010, Inoue received special commendations from the Japan Basketball Association for helping popularize basketball in Japan.